RallyPoint

-RallyPoint is a privately held American company founded in 2012 by military veterans Yinon Weiss and Aaron Kletzing at Harvard Business School.
+RallyPoint is a privately held American company founded in 2012 by military veterans at Harvard Business School.
 The company is a professional network serving the US military and its veterans, and has been called "LinkedIn for the military,".
 The community allows current military members and veterans to connect, explore career opportunities both inside and outside the military, and engage on topics important to the military.